 It seems a little sci-fi, but it's all about collating information that will aid brands to better deliver products suited to your completely unique concerns.
 "AI and chatbots will aid in gathering real-time data about an individual's skin concerns and needs, creating a product that matches their DNA," adds Yee, while Greene highlights a new partnership between L'Oréal and Candian startup Automat Technologies.
 "Together, using AI technology, they will be able to offer automated conversational and personalized marketing," says Greene.

-AI is set to revolutionise beauty stores too—which is good news if you've been looking for a more real-life, offline shopping experience.
+AI is set to revolutionize beauty stores too—which is good news if you've been looking for a more real-life, offline shopping experience.
 "In retail, it's all about creating an experiential and interactive space with technology that enables the consumer to try and play with beauty products while learning about the product at the same time," predicts Yee.

 Up next, see the haircut everyone is going to be asking for in 2018.